facebook/react/docs/docs/ref-02-component-api.md

 setState(object nextState[, function callback])
 ```

 Merges nextState with the current state.
 This is the primary method you use to trigger UI updates from event handlers and server request callbacks.
-In addition, you can supply an optional callback function that is executed once `setState` is completed.
+In addition, you can supply an optional callback function that is executed once `setState` is completed and the component is re-rendered.

 > Notes:
 >